OmniLayer/spec/README.md

 A few implementation details are important to have here:

 + Funds are raised via simple-send transactions sent to the issuer's bitcoin/mastercoin address in the desired currency.
-No other transaction types should be treated as an investment
+No other transaction types are treated as an investment
 + Funds raised are locked and cannot be spent or otherwise used until 24 hours after the fundraiser is over (to prevent using the same funds to purchase shares multiple times)
 + Shares issued are locked and cannot be spent or otherwise used until 24 hours after the fundraiser is over (to prevent undercutting the issuer)
 + Investments which miss the deadline are invalid (money is automatically returned to sender), as long as they are made within 24 hours after the deadline.
 Simple sends 24 hours after the deadline ends (and funds are unlocked) are treated as normal simple send transactions rather than attempted investments.